Skip to content

 Your Guide to Dysautonomia Chiropractic Treatment

-Dizziness when you stand up, unrelenting fatigue, digestive issues, and a heart that races for no reason—what could possibly connect these seemingly random symptoms?
-The answer is your autonomic nervous system, the master control system that coordinates all of your body’s automatic functions.
-This entire system is directed by your brainstem, which is housed in a very delicate and important area: the top of your neck.
-A misalignment here can create a ripple effect of dysfunction throughout your body.
-By focusing on this critical link, a specialized dysautonomia chiropractic treatment aims to address the one central issue that can influence so many different parts of your health.
+Dizziness when you stand up, unrelenting fatigue, digestive issues, and a heart that races for no reason—what connects these seemingly random symptoms?
+The answer is your autonomic nervous system, the master control system for your body’s automatic functions.
+This system is directed by your brainstem, housed in a very delicate area at the top of your neck.
+When a misalignment happens here, it can create a ripple effect of dysfunction.
+That's why a specialized dysautonomia chiropractic treatment is so important.
+A skilled dysautonomia chiropractor can address this one central issue, which may be the key to improving so many different parts of your health.

 Key Takeaways